spoutn1k/mcmap/README.md

 }
 ```

-## Installation
+## Compilation

 `mcmap` depends on the `PNG` and `zlib` libraries.
-Development was made using `gcc` version 10, and can be compiled with `gcc` 8 or later.
+Development was made using `gcc` version 10, and can be compiled with `gcc` 8 or later or `clang` 10 or later.

-#### Ubuntu
+#### Linux

+Getting the libraries depends on your distribution:

+- Ubuntu: `apt update && apt install git make g++ libpng-dev`;
+- Archlinux: `pacman -S --needed git gcc make libpng`.

+Then get the code and compile:
 ```
-apt update && apt install git make g++ libpng-dev git clone http://github.com/spoutn1k/mcmap cd mcmap && make -j
+git clone http://github.com/spoutn1k/mcmap
+cd mcmap && make -j
 ```

-#### Archlinux
+#### macOS

+In an Apple environment, you need to install `brew` to get the libraries.
+You also need a developer toolkit recent enough, with the version of `g++ --version` superior to 10.
 ```
-pacman -S --needed git gcc make libpng #needed means don't reinstall if it is installed git clone http://github.com/spoutn1k/mcmap cd mcmap && make -j
+brew install libpng libomp
+git clone http://github.com/spoutn1k/mcmap
+cd mcmap
+OS=MACOS make
 ```

 #### Windows

-Download and set up [Ubuntu on windows](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview) then follow the Ubuntu steps.
+Download and set up [Ubuntu on windows](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview) then the steps are the same as Linux/Ubuntu.

 ## Troubleshooting